 While the culture buzz is real and timely, we often hear from our clients and prospects at TREW that they want to understand (specifically related to technology B2B businesses) what culture is defined as, who owns it within an organization, and what marketing's role is in promoting it.
 So, we pulled together specific examples of how culture manifests itself in activities the company does and decisions that the company makes.
 We’ll share why culture is more important now than ever, and what specific actions you can take as a marketer to strengthen your company's culture over time.

-Culture vs. Mission, Vision, and Values
+Company Culture vs. Mission, Vision, and Values

 It is one thing to define a company’s mission, vision, and core values, but the behaviors and actions of employees shape a company's culture.
 When all are aligned and differentiated from competitors, great things happen both internally and externally.
 Misalignment may be a catalyst for an operational change, such as adopting a new internal tools like Slack to drive engagement; or an outdated notion of values, such as evolving workforce needs.

 What exactly is culture?
 As we see it, culture is the attitudes, behaviors, and core values that are unique to your company.
 Your internal and external stakeholders experience them every day as you're doing business, as you're in internal meetings, as you're working with customers.

 These combined interactions play a big role in:

 - Supporting and managing your teams day-to-day

 - Creating a brand that has lasting monetary value